brunodpoliveira/Fallout1DemoAI/README.md

 To do it: Open the Apple Mac Apple menu.
 Click System Preferences.
 Click Java.
 Click on the Update tab.
 Click Update now.

+### Attach a Debugger
-To attach a debugger in a .jar running outside a dev environment, run the below command:
+To attach a debugger in a .jar running outside an IDE or equivalent development environment, run the below command:

 ```
 java -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005 -jar Fallout1DemoAI-all.jar
 ```

+Or:
+go to config.properties and set korge.env to development.
+You can also activate or deactivate the creation of a log file as well by setting logging.file.enabled to true

 ## TODO
 - turn on collision between each NPC in order for them to interact with one another(setup for convos w each other)
 - augment action model in order to allow NPCs to find and collide with one another so they may converse,interact,etc
-- (allow them to interact w each other and do planning a la AI Town, having separate daily routines or conversations among themselves; zero-player games should be possible after this feature is put in place)
+- (allow them to interact w each other and do planning a la AI Town, having separate daily routines or conversations among themselves; zero-player games should be possible after this feature is put in place) allow dialog not triggered by the player, find a way for each NPC to send a beacon with their coordinates so that another NPC can lock onto it, and find a way for them to switch items between one another
 - Add a zero-player mode
 - Add capabilities to the Director so that it may dynamically alter events, item placement, etc a la the director in Left 4 Dead
-- add logging system, with multiple lvls: debug, warn, error and env detection: dev and prod
 - Implement a simple combat system:
 - Finally, code the Turn-based system: you can move, or you can shoot, NPCs move and shoot first, that's it. if an NPC and player are in range and no walls or obstacles are in between, that's a hit.